Remod-org/Omnibus/README.md

 ### Permissions
   - `omnibus.admin` -- Required only for /town set
+  - `omnibus.tp`    -- Required if RequirePermissionForTeleport is true and player needs teleport access
+  - `omnibus.decay` -- Required if RequirePermissionForDecay is true and player needs decay protection
+  - `omnibus.pve`   -- Required if RequirePermissionForPVE is true and player needs PVE access

 ### Commands
   - `/town` -- Go to town set by admin